 Fundamentally, a percent is a fraction out of 100 – it is per centum (Latin for “per 100″).
 It’s easy to change a percent to a decimal.
 For example, 37% means 37 parts out of one hundred, or 37/100.
 As a decimal, that’s just 0.37.
-Changing a percent to a decimal simply involves sliding the decimal to the right two places.
+Changing a percent to a decimal simply involves sliding the decimal to the left two places.

 Percent Changes as Multipliers

 This is one of the BIG math ideas for GMAT.
 A multiplier is a factor by which you multiply a number to get a desired result.
 There are three percent-related multipliers you will need to understand